erroronline1/idle/README.md

 ## ruler
 creates a background image with scale, spirals and areas according to the devices resolution

+## stupidbot
+serves as an addition to the anarchychat. split codebase for easier maintaining.

 ## t2aa
 text-2-ascii-art can be used from the command line. found it to be useful for structuring and commenting code.